NeuraLegion/sec-tester-cr/README.md

-# sec_tester
+# sec-tester-cr

-A library to allow the usage of NexPloit security scanner inside of the Crystal SPECS unit testing flow
+A library to allow the usage of Bright security scanner inside of the Crystal SPECS unit testing flow

-For support and help visit the [NeuraLegion Discord](https://discord.gg/jy9BB7twtG)
+For support and help visit the [Bright Discord](https://discord.gg/jy9BB7twtG)

 ## Installation